Australian and New Zealand Society of Criminology

 Individual nominated publications or reports must have been written by the applicant as sole or first-named author or as editor of a publication or report compiled by

+a number of people who has made a substantial and direct contribution to the publication or report.
 Multi-authored nominated publications or reports can be submitted by any of the authors on behalf of their co-authors and with the consent of the co-authors.
 Publications may be academic publications, or reports submitted to government agencies, non-governmental bodies or community groups.

 Any nominee for this Award may choose to submit a portfolio, namely more than one report or publication, so long as each was published within the relevant time-frame.
 Publications must have been published within 18 months of applying for the Award.
 Reports must have been submitted to the relevant agency within 18 months of applying for the Award.
 Previous winners of the Award are eligible to apply in subsequent years.